gioneko/MyFirstWebsite2018/README.md

 # MyFirstWebsite2018
 Module 1 Intro to HTML &amp; CSS
-In this Module, I learned how to use image, lists tect emphases tags.
+In this Module, I learned how to use image, lists text emphases tags.